campanam/rubyCorrSieve/README.md

 15. The program will ask if you wish to summarise Ln P(D) and calculate Δ*K*.
 If yes, this will output these statistics in a separate file.
 Type ‘yes’/‘y’ or ‘no’/‘n’ and press ENTER to continue.

-16. The program will ask if you wish to calculate *F*<sub>ST</sub> statistics (and Δ*F*<sub>ST</sub>).
+16. The program will ask if you wish to calculate F<sub>ST</sub> statistics (and Δ*F*<sub>ST</sub>).
 If yes, this will output these statistics in a separate file.
 Type ‘yes’/‘y’ or ‘no’/‘n’ and press ENTER to continue.

-*NOTE: *F*<sub>ST</sub> statistics are only available from STRUCTURE data generated under the admixture model.
+*NOTE: F<sub>ST</sub> statistics are only available from STRUCTURE data generated under the admixture model.
 Output generated in INSTRUCT (even under the admixture model) or under other STRUCTURE models will cause an error.*

 17. If you opted to calculate *F*<sub>ST</sub> statistics, Since *F*<sub>ST</sub> output will not necessarily be in the same order each run, the program will ask you to determine the optimization procedure to best order *F*<sub>ST</sub> values.
 Selecting 1 will use no optimization procedure.
 Option 2 will order the raw *F*<sub>ST</sub>s by value, while option 3 will order these data using the matrix correlations.

 18. The program will then process and output the data.
 The files containing the filtered matrices, the Δ*K* and Ln P(D) values, the *F*<sub>ST</sub>s and the unfiltered correlation matrices will be named “<run name>-filtered.txt”, “<run name>-deltaK.txt”, “<run name>-Fst.txt” and “<run name>- matrix_correlations.txt” respectively.

-*NOTE: The filtered matrices, Δ*K* and *F*<sub>ST</sub> output files are tab-delimited text files.
+*NOTE: The filtered matrices, ΔK and F<sub>ST</sub> output files are tab-delimited text files.
 They can therefore be directly opened in spreadsheet programs such as Microsoft Excel.*

-*NOTE: For *K* = 1, STRUCTURE will always generate a *Q* value of 1.0.
+*NOTE: For K = 1, STRUCTURE will always generate a *Q* value of 1.0.
 This causes a divide by zero error (the meaning of ‘NaN’ in the raw matrix correlations), resulting in a non-significant correlation.*

-*NOTE: In the *F*<sub>ST</sub>s output file, the 'Overall Mean' and 'Overall Standard Deviation' calculate the mean and standard deviation of *F*<sub>ST</sub>s ignoring cluster assignation.
+*NOTE: In the F<sub>ST</sub>s output file, the 'Overall Mean' and 'Overall Standard Deviation' calculate the mean and standard deviation of F<sub>ST</sub>s ignoring cluster assignation.
 The 'St. Dev. of Means' calculates the standard deviation between the mean *F*<sub>ST</sub>s of the individual clusters.
-The 'Mean St. Dev.' is the mean of the standard deviation of the *F*<sub>ST</sub>s within individual clusters.
-The 'St. Dev. of St. Devs.' is the standard deviation between the standard deviation of the *F*<sub>ST</sub>s within individual clusters.*
+The 'Mean St. Dev.' is the mean of the standard deviation of the F<sub>ST</sub>s within individual clusters.
+The 'St. Dev. of St. Devs.' is the standard deviation between the standard deviation of the F<sub>ST</sub>s within individual clusters.*

 ## Bugs and Contributing